 The human element is a distinct advantage – now more than ever

-It would be great if we could read the “Responsive Organization Playbook” and see a few chapters on structure, authority and decision-making rights, and learning and development and call it a day.
+It would be great if we could read the “Responsive Organization Playbook” and see a few chapters on structure, authority and decision-making rights, and L&D, and call it a day.
 But the truth is, there’s a human element in responsive organizations that is often overlooked when reading up on organizational agility (a term similar to and highly related to responsive organizations).

 Technology’s role as a supporting actor